ucdavis/endowmentreport/docs/home.md

 ## Summary of Changes for 2022
-This year, we are implementing a few changes to the preliminary listing process:
+There aren't many changes from last year, except that we have added unstewarded funds to the Preliminary Listing Airtable data.
+Please make an effort to find a stewardee for those funds when applicable.

 ## Airtable
 Instead of using Excel spreadsheets, we will use [Airtable](https://airtable.com) to provide you the relevant data for your review.
 Airtable is a lightweight web application.
 Rather than keeping track of a spreadsheet, Airtable is more intuitive and easier to use.
 And we will guide you through everything you need to know.